 Like all Australian higher education providers and universities, EIT programs are accredited by the exacting standards of the Australian Government’s Tertiary Education Quality and Standards Agency (TEQSA).
-This master’s degree is fully accredited by Engineers Australia under the Washington Accord.
+This master’s degree is fully accredited by Engineers Australia under the Washington Accord (please note, this recognition only applies to this course’s delivery at our Perth campus).
 It is internationally recognized under the International Engineering Alliance (IEA) accords and the various signatories.

 Find out more about country-specific accreditation and professional recognition.

 Potential job roles include engineering and management positions in the following areas of expertise:

 - Instrumentation, control systems & automation

 - Communication systems

 Our master’s degrees take two years to complete.
 Full-time students will spend about 40 hours per week on study.
 This includes attending tutorials.

 Applications are open for our upcoming intake.
 You must submit your application at least four weeks before the start date to be considered for your desired intake.

 A census date is the date at which an enrolment is considered to be final.
 Any withdrawal you make after the study period census date will incur an academic penalty (for example, a fail grade) and a financial penalty (for example, no refund of your student contribution or tuition fees).
 See our current census dates.

 Any student has a right to appeal a decision of the Engineering Institute of Technology (EIT) or any member of the institute’s staff.
 EIT has a comprehensive Policy on Appeals and Grievances to assist students.